Old Farm Neighborhood

 Harvest 1 – The new homeowners knew that their old redwood deck would need to be replaced as soon as possible.

-Unsafe redwood deck before tear down in Colorado Springs
+Unsafe redwood deck that will be replaced with a new composite deck in Colorado Springs

 Harvest 2 – You can see here that this deck has not been maintained through the years, and as a result has become unsafe.

-Composite deck black with a steel deck railing a double picture frame border and two sets of deck stairs in Colorado Springs
+Composite deck black with a metal deck railing a double picture frame border and two sets of deck stairs in Colorado Springs

 Harvest 3 – The owners chose to use Deckorators Tundra for the decking with a double picture frame border and dividing boards in the Deckorators Dark Slate.
 Creating a beautiful contrast between the colors.